dsuarez80/PWD-Manifest-Automation-Solutions/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------
 This program was written in python 3.10.7 64-bit (microsoft store version).
 An installation of python's openpyxl library is required.

-1. 'main.py' - Written using Python's standard GUI module.
+1. 'main.py' - Written using Python's standard GUI module: 'Tkinter'.
 This runs the main GUI of the application, by default loading all manifest files for the current day, with functionality to load a manifest file for a given day, functionality to create a new manifest file by providing a date of files which do not exist yet, updating existing manifests from the provided inputs, as well as the ability to print all manifest files for the date provided.